-One of the hot topics to be discussed at the upcoming British Legal Technology Forum 2020 is Legal Design.
-And it’s got me thinking …
+One of the hot topics discussed at the British Legal Technology Forum 2020 was Legal Design.
+And it got me thinking …

 Although it’s a bit of a buzzword, the concept of legal design is nothing new.
 There’s no question that the application of human-centred design to make legal services more usable and engaging will greatly benefit the user experience.
 But most lawyers will primarily be thinking about the content of their output, not necessarily how it looks or whether the formatting is on point.

 Of course, it is a good thing to put more energy into any piece of communication to make it more understandable.
 Indeed, attempts to make legalese easier to grasp should be applauded when you’re trying to explain your product to a mass consumer audience who are not lawyers.
 Clear communication should be at the heart of good design, but the challenge is how do you achieve that clarity when you’re dealing with complex contracts and legal documents?

 Are better graphics and improved aesthetics the be-all and end-all?